ocefpaf/2019-DMAC/slides/slides.md

 >- year 05: CIs maintenance, Data Demo Center(?), new tools(?), packaging.

 # Goals

->- Streamline CI maintenance (2-3 times a year we re-do the CIs configurations).
+>- Streamline CI maintenance, e.g.: compliance-checker plugins.
+>- Focus on the essential tools, deprecate what is not used.
 >- Reduce the overall maintenance burden.
->- Focus on the essential tools, deprecate what is not used.
 >- What tools are ready for Python 2.7 EOL?

 . . .

 Spoiler: our tools are 100% py3k compatible!

 # Goals (continued)

 >- Identify gaps in our tools and/or if we need new ones to deal with new challenges (bio-obis-taxa?).
->- Increase the "bus" factor by making it easier for newcomers.
+>- Increase the "bus" factor and lower the barrier for newcomers.
 >- Create a policy for releases, *sdist* publication, and packaging.

 . . .